Category Archives: New York

 • Class C Vehicles

-Both Class A and Class B CDLs might also need endorsements to operate certain kinds of vehicles, for instance school or passenger buses.
-And a Class A license holder, with the proper needed endorsements, can drive any vehicle that a Class B licensee is qualified to operate.
+Both Class A and Class B Commercial Drivers Licenses might also need endorsements to drive certain types of vehicles, for example school or passenger buses.
+And a Class A license holder, with the appropriate required endorsements, can drive any vehicle that a Class B licensee is qualified to operate.

 Click Here to Get Free Information on Truck Driving Schools Near You!

-Wevertown NY truck driving schoolAs soon as you have decided which CDL you want to obtain, you can start the process of researching the Wevertown NY trucking schools that you are looking at.
-As previously mentioned, cost and location will no doubt be your primary concerns.
-But it can’t be stressed enough that they should not be your only concerns.
-Other variables, such as the reputations of the schools or the experience of the instructors are equally if not more important.
-So following are several more points that you need to research while carrying out your due diligence before enrolling in, and particularly paying for, your truck driving training.
+Westbrookville NY truck driving schoolAs soon as you have decided which Commercial Drivers License you wish to pursue, you can start the undertaking of assessing the Westbrookville NY truck driving schools that you are considering.
+As previously mentioned, cost and location will undoubtedly be your primary concerns.
+But it can’t be emphasized enough that they should not be your only considerations.
+Other issues, including the experience of the instructors or the reputations of the schools are equally if not more important.
+So following are some more things that you need to research while conducting your due diligence before selecting, and especially paying for, your truck driving training.

 Are the Schools Certified or Accredited ?
-Very few trucking schools in the Wevertown NY area are accredited because of the stringent process and cost to the schools.
-On the other hand, certification is more common and is provided by the Professional Truck Driver Institute (PTDI).
-A school is not obligated to become certified, but there are certain advantages.
-Potential students recognize that the training will be of the highest caliber, and that they will be given plenty of driving time.
-As an example, PTDI requires 44 hours of real driving time, not simulations or ride-alongs.
-So if a school’s program is certified (the program, not the school is certified), students know that the training and curriculum will satisfy the very high standards set by PTDI.
+Not many truck driver schools in the Westbrookville NY area are accredited due to the rigorous process and expense to the schools.
+However, certification is more commonplace and is offered by the Professional Truck Driver Institute (PTDI).
+A school is not required to become certified, but there are a number of advantages.
+Interested students know that the training will be of the highest caliber, and that they will get plenty of driving time.
+As an example, PTDI calls for 44 hours of actual driving time, not simulations or ride-alongs.
+So if a school’s course is certified (the course, not the school is certified), students know that the curriculum and training will fulfill the very high standards set by PTDI.

 How Long in Operation?
-One indicator to help evaluate the quality of a truck driver school is how long it has been in business.
-A negatively ranked or a fly by night school usually will not be in business very long, so longevity is a plus.
-On the other hand, even the best of Wevertown NY schools had to start from their opening day of training, so consider it as one of several qualifiers.
-You can also learn what the school’s history is relating to successful licensing and employment of its graduating students.
-If a school won’t provide those numbers, look elsewhere.
-The schools should also have associations with regional and national trucking firms.
-Having a large number of contacts not only affirms a superior reputation within the profession, but also bolsters their job placement program for graduates.
-It also wouldn’t hurt to contact the New York licensing authority to confirm that the CDL trucker schools you are reviewing are in good standing.
+One clue to help evaluate the quality of a truck driver school is how long it has been in business.
+A negatively rated or a fly by night school normally will not be in business very long, so longevity is a plus.
+Having said that, even the top Westbrookville NY schools had to begin from their opening day of training, so use it as one of several qualifications.
+You can also find out what the school’s track record is regarding successful licensing and employment of its graduating students.
+If a school won’t provide those stats, look elsewhere.
+The schools should also have associations with local and national trucking companies.
+Having a large number of contacts not only points to a quality reputation within the industry, but also boosts their job placement program for students.
+It also wouldn’t be a bad idea to check with the New York licensing authority to confirm that the CDL trucking schools you are reviewing are in compliance.

 How Good is the Training?
-As a minimum requirement, the schools should be licensed in New York and employ teachers that are experienced and trained.
-We will talk more about the instructors in the following section.
-In addition, the student to instructor ratio should not be greater than 4 to 1.
-If it’s any higher, then students will not be obtaining the personal attention they will need.
-This is particularly true concerning the one-on-one instruction for behind the wheel training.
-And watch out for any school that professes it can teach you to be a truck driver in a relatively short period of time.
-Learning to be an operator and to drive a tractor trailer skillfully takes time.
-Most Wevertown NY schools offer training programs that run from three weeks to as long as two months, depending on the class of license or kind of vehicle.
+As a minimum requirement, the schools should be licensed in New York and hire instructors that are trained and experienced.
+We will talk more about the instructors in the following segment.
+In addition, the student to instructor ratio should not be higher than 4 to 1.
+If it’s any greater, then students will not be receiving the personal instruction they will need.
+This is especially true regarding the one-on-one instruction for behind the wheel training.
+And watch out for any school that insists it can teach you to be a truck driver in a relatively short time frame.
+Training to be an operator and to drive a tractor trailer professionally requires time.
+Most Westbrookville NY schools provide training courses that run from 3 weeks to as long as 2 months, depending on the class of license or type of vehicle.

-How Experienced are the Trainers?
-As already mentioned, it’s important that the instructors are trained to teach driving methods and experienced as both instructors and drivers.
-Although several states have minimum driving time requirements to qualify as an instructor, the more successful driving experience an instructor has the better.
-It’s also vital that the teachers keep up to date with industry advancements or any new laws or changes in regulations.
-Assessing instructors might be a bit more intuitive than other standards, and perhaps the ideal method is to pay a visit to the school and speak with the instructors in person.
-You can also speak with some of the students completing the training and ask if they are happy with the level of instruction and the teacher’s ability to train them.
+How Good are the Teachers?
+As previously mentioned, it’s imperative that the instructors are qualified to teach driving techniques and experienced as both instructors and drivers.
+Even though a number of states have minimum driving time criteria to qualify as an instructor, the more professional driving experience an instructor has the better.
+It’s also crucial that the teachers keep up to date with industry advancements or any new regulations or changes in existing laws.
+Evaluating instructors may be a bit more intuitive than other standards, and perhaps the best approach is to visit the school and speak with the instructors face to face.
+You can also speak with some of the students completing the training and find out if they are happy with the quality of instruction and the teacher’s ability to train them.

-Sufficient Driving Time?
-Above all else, an excellent truck driving school will provide plenty of driving time to its students.
-Besides, isn’t that what it’s all about?
-Driving time is the real time spent behind the wheel driving a truck.
-Even though the use of ride-a-longs with other students and simulators are essential training tools, they are no alternative for actual driving.
-The more instruction that a student gets behind the wheel, the better driver he or she will be.
-Although driving time can vary between schools, a good standard is a minimum of 32 hours.
-If the school is PTDI certified, it will furnish at least 44 hours of driving time.
-Contact the Wevertown NY schools you are looking at and find out how much driving time they provide.
+Enough Driving Time?
+Most importantly, a great truck driver school will provide ample driving time to its students.
+After all, isn’t that what it’s all about?
+Driving time is the actual time spent behind the wheel operating a truck.
+While the use of simulators and ride-a-longs with other students are necessary training tools, they are no substitute for real driving.
+The more instruction that a student receives behind the wheel, the better driver she or he will be.
+Although driving time differs among schools, a good standard is a minimum of 32 hours.
+If the school is PTDI certified, it will provide at least 44 hours of driving time.
+Contact the Westbrookville NY schools you are considering and ask how much driving time they furnish.

-Are they Independent or Captive ?
-It’s possible to receive free or discounted training from some trucking schools if you enter into an agreement to be a driver for a particular carrier for a defined time period.
-This is called contract training, and the schools that provide it are called captives.
-So rather than maintaining relationships with a wide range of trucking lines that they can place their graduates with, captives only refer to one company.
-The benefit is receiving less expensive or even free training by giving up the flexibility to initially work wherever you choose.
-Obviously contract training has the potential to limit your income opportunities when beginning your new career.
+Are they Captive or Independent ?
+It’s possible to obtain discounted or even free training from a number of truck driving schools if you make a commitment to be a driver for a particular carrier for a defined amount of time.
+This is referred to as contract training, and the schools that provide it are called captives.
+So instead of having relationships with a wide range of trucking lines that they can refer their students to, captives only work with one company.
+The tradeoff is receiving free or less expensive training by surrendering the flexibility to initially work wherever you choose.
+Naturally contract training has the potential to restrict your income opportunities when beginning your new career.
 But for many it may be the only way to obtain affordable training.
-Just be sure to inquire if the Wevertown NY schools you are contemplating are captive or independent so that you can make an informed decision.
+Just make sure to find out if the Westbrookville NY schools you are considering are independent or captive so that you can make an informed decision.

-Offer CDL Testing Onsite?
-There are several states that will permit 3rd party CDL testing onsite of truck driver schools for its students.
-If onsite testing is allowed in New York, find out if the schools you are considering are DMV certified to offer it.
-One advantage is that it is more convenient than competing with graduates of other schools for test times at New York testing locations.
-It is moreover an indicator that the DMV considers the approved schools to be of a higher quality.
+Is there CDL Testing Onsite?
+There are some states that will allow 3rd party CDL testing onsite of trucking schools for its graduates.
+If onsite testing is allowed in New York, find out if the schools you are looking at are DMV certified to offer it.
+One benefit is that it is more accommodating than competing with graduates of competing schools for test times at New York testing locations.
+It is also an indicator that the DMV deems the approved schools to be of a higher quality.

-Are the Class Times Accessible?
-As previously noted, CDL training is just one to two months in length.
-With such a brief term, it’s essential that the Wevertown NY school you choose provides flexibility for both the curriculum and the scheduling of classes.
-For example, if you’re having difficulty learning a particular driving maneuver, then the teacher should be willing to dedicate more time with you until you are proficient.
-And if you’re still holding a job while going to training, then the class scheduling must be flexible enough to accommodate working hours or other commitments.
+Are the Class Times Convenient?
+As earlier noted, truck driver training is just 1 to 2 months in length.
+With such a brief term, it’s imperative that the Westbrookville NY school you choose provides flexibility for both the scheduling of classes and the curriculum.
+As an example, if you’re having a hard time learning a particular driving maneuver, then the instructor should be prepared to dedicate more time with you until you have it mastered.
+And if you’re still employed while attending training, then the class scheduling must be flexible enough to fit in working hours or other responsibilities.

-Is Job Assistance Provided?
-The moment you have obtained your CDL license after graduating from truck driver school, you will be keen to start your new profession.
-Confirm that the schools you are reviewing have job placement programs.
-Ask what their job placement rate is and what average salary their graduates start at.
-Also, ask which local and national trucking firms their graduates are placed with for employment.
-If a school has a low job placement rate or few Wevertown NY employers recruiting their grads, it may be a sign to search elsewhere.
+Is Job Placement Provided?
+As soon as you have attained your commercial driver’s license after graduating from trucking school, you will be eager to start your new career.
+Make sure that the schools you are reviewing have job assistance programs.
+Find out what their job placement ratio is and what average salary their graduates start at.
+Also, find out which local and national trucking firms their graduates are placed with for hiring.
+If a school has a lower job placement rate or not many Westbrookville NY employers hiring their graduates, it might be a sign to look elsewhere.

-Is Financial Assistance Offered?
-Truck driving schools are similar to colleges and other Wevertown NY area trade or technical schools when it comes to loans and other forms of financial aid being offered.
-Ask if the schools you are reviewing have a financial aid department, or at a minimum someone who can help you understand the options and forms that need to be submitted.
+Is Financial Assistance Provided?
+Truck driver schools are much like colleges and other Westbrookville NY area technical or vocational schools when it comes to loans and other forms of financial aid being offered.
+Find out if the schools you are examining have a financial aid department, or at least someone who can help you get through the options and forms that must be completed.

 Truck On in These Other New York Locations

-• How To Get A Class B License Madison NY
+• How To Get A Class A CDL License Purling NY

 •